Postdoctoral Psychology Residency

 - Be engaged in service delivery during at least 40% of their professional experience.

-- Devote a substantial portion of their time to working with the pediatric Pain Service.
-Opportunities within the service include inpatient consultation/liaison with patients experiencing acute and chronic pain, (e.g., headaches, abdominal pain, fibromyalgia/amplified musculoskeletal pain syndrome, sports injury, etc.).
-In addition, residents will conduct new patient intakes in the outpatient pain clinic, provide follow-up care in the epidermilysis bullosa and/or pectus excavatum clinics, and follow patients from the Pain Clinic for outpatient psychotherapy.
+- Devote a substantial portion of their time to working with the pediatric psychology subspecialties represented by our faculty (mentioned above).
+For example, opportunities within the pain service include inpatient consultation/liaison with patients experiencing acute and chronic pain, (e.g., headaches, abdominal pain, fibromyalgia/amplified musculoskeletal pain syndrome, sports injury, etc.).
+In addition, residents who choose this subspecialty will conduct new patient intakes in the outpatient pain clinic, provide follow-up care in the epidermolysis bullosa and/or pectus excavatum clinics, and follow patients from the Pain Clinic for outpatient psychotherapy.

 Our program embraces cultural and individual diversity and strives to recruit residents who are representative of diverse personal and demographic characteristics.
 Candidates likewise, should have experience and the desire to work with diverse groups of children, adolescents and families.
 The patient population at Phoenix Children's Hospital reflects the cultural and socioeconomic diversity of the Southwest.
 In 2017, 23% of Phoenix Children's Hospital patients were Latinx, 7% African American, 3% Native American, and 11% other.
 Three percent of Phoenix Children's Hospital patients were older than 18 years of age; 55% were Medicaid/AHCCCS patients.
 To better enable our residents to care for these patients, we offer monthly diversity seminars covering such topics as cultural determinants of health disparities, cultural humility, working with the Latinx population, working with Native American patients and families, and disability as diversity.
 Residents have the opportunity to work with the Phoenix Children's Hospital Diversity and Inclusion Committee.